PostHog/posthog.com/contents/handbook/people/spending-money.md

 You can spend up to $200/month to work in cafés or coworking spaces.
 You must provide receipts if applicable, and in this case, they must only be for yourself.

 We have a company WeWork All Access account that allows you to book desks in any of their worldwide locations.
-If you wish to take advantage of this, post in #team-people-and-ops and we will add you.
+If you wish to take advantage of this, post in #team-people-and-ops and Grace or Tim will add you.
 This membership costs $150 and is deducted from your monthly budget.

 ## Meeting each other